adrianmrit/SummerAssistant/README.md

 	* "search_query" is the query used by your favorite search engine to search in the web.

-	* "audio_feedback" is the address of the mp3 file that will be reproduced after each successfull acion.
+	* "audio_feedback" is the address of the mp3 file that will be reproduced after each successfull action.

 **Dependencies:**